7 Top Dividend Stocks to Buy Now

 Omega Healthcare Investors, Inc. (NYSE:OHI)

-This yield level is 127% higher than the 2.96% simple average yield of the overall Financial sector, as well as 80% above the 3.75% average yield of the entire Healthcare Facilities industry segment.
-Additionally, OHI’s current yield also outperformed the 5.5% average yield of the segment’s only dividend-paying companies by 23%.
+However, while trailing its own five-year yield average, Omega’s current yield is more than twice the 2.83% simple average yield of the overall Financial sector, as well as over 100% above the 3.37% average yield of the equities in the Healthcare Facilities industry segment.
+Furthermore, the REIT’s current yield also outperformed by 28% the 5.16% average yield of the segment’s only dividend-paying companies.

 7 Top Dividend Stocks to Buy Now: #1